Head of Strategic Planning

-Harriet joined NMiTE as Head of Philanthropic Engagement in December 2018.
+Harriet joined NMiTE in December 2018.
 Prior to this, Harriet was a Senior Consultant at Compton Fundraising Consultants, where her principal role was Head of the Development and Communications Team at Wycombe Abbey, one of the UK’s leading girls’ boarding schools.
 She also undertook resources studies and client assignments for other school and charity clients.

 With a background in educational fundraising, Harriet has lead successful campaigns at Kingham Hill School, where she was Development Director, and Cheltenham Ladies’ College.
 Harriet began her career in the arts, managing fundraising and communications for a number of organisations in Edinburgh, including the Edinburgh Royal Choral Union and the Edinburgh Festival of Performing Arts.